Direction (geometry)

 A direction is used to represent linear objects such as axes of rotation and normal vectors.
-A direction may be used as part of the representation of a more complicated object's orientation in physical space (e.g., axis–angle representation).
+A direction may be used as part of the representation of a more complicated object's attitude or orientation in physical space, which may be specified by means of three angles – two angles for specifying the 3D direction and a third one for a possible axial rotation – or other equivalent set of three parameters (see Rotation formulations in three dimensions).

 Two directions are said to be opposite if the unit vectors representing them are additive inverses, or if the points on a sphere representing them are antipodal, at the two opposite ends of a common diameter.

+The combination of a given direction and its corresponding opposite direction forms an undirected "line", sometimes called the direction line or an orientation, (Note: Not strictly a line, as the direction "line" or "orientation" (not to be confused with an attitude) is a free vector.) e.g., the east-west orientation supporting both east direction and west direction.

 Two directions are parallel (as in parallel lines) if they can be brought to lie on the same straight line without rotations; parallel directions are either codirectional or opposite.
 (Note: Sometimes, parallel and antiparallel are used as synonyms of codirectional and opposite, respectively.)

 Two directions are obtuse or acute if they form, respectively, an obtuse angle (greater than a right angle) or acute angle (smaller than a right angle);

 equivalently, obtuse directions and acute directions have, respectively, negative and positive scalar product (or scalar projection).

 Non-oriented straight lines or line segments can also be considered to have a "direction", the common characteristic of all parallel lines, which can be made to coincide by translation to pass through a common point.
 The direction of a non-oriented line in a two-dimensional plane can be represented numerically by its slope with respect to a reference axis.
 However, the "direction" of a non-oriented line corresponds to two opposite directions of coincident oriented lines.